Mallikarjuna Temple, Srisailam: Shakta pitha

-Festivals and rituals

-Maha Shivaratri is the most important festival here, along with Dasara Sarannavartrulu.

 Connectivity

 Srisailam Sri Mallikarjuna Swamy Temple is located around 180 kilometers from the Kurnool district headquarters, and 213 kilometers from Hyderabad.
 Pilgrims coming by train would need to alight at the railway station in either Markapur or Tarlupadu.
 These stations are between 2 and 2.5 hours by road.
 The Kacheguda-Guntur passenger passes through the Giddalur railway station that is 139 kilometers from the temple.